Basket

 It also comes as no surprise that Pinter sought a means to express himself after experiencing such a traumatic childhood.
 Following the Blitz, he turned to poetry at 12 years old.
 His family then returned to Hackney where Pinter began attending a London grammar school called Hackney Downs from 1944 to 1948.
 In the spring of 1947, his poetry began to garner attention when it was published in the Hackney Downs School Magazine.
 The year of 1950 saw his poetry reach the general public when it was published in Poetry London under his semi-pseudonym, Harold Pinta.

-After evading National Service, Pinter went into acting with his first role in Dick Whittington and His Cat at the Chesterfield Hippodrome from 1949 to 1950.
-He then briefly attended the Central School of Speech and Drama before dropping out once again to pursue his acting career.
-During these years, he performed in a number of shows across Ireland and England, often under his stage name David Baron.
-It is unclear from where he adopted this name, but it may have been an homage to the famous Jewish convert to Christianity.
-His BBC mentor at the time reportedly wasn't fond of the name change but for Pinter, it was a fresh start.
+After evading National Service, Pinter began acting, debuting in Dick Whittington and His Cat at the Chesterfield Hippodrome (1949–1950).
+He briefly studied at the Central School of Speech and Drama before dropping out to pursue acting full-time.
+Performing across Ireland and England under the stage name David Baron—possibly in homage to a Jewish convert—he sought a fresh start, though his BBC mentor reportedly disliked the name change.

 In the late 50s, he began writing his own stage and television plays.
 Some of his most notable works include The Room (1957), The Birthday Party (written in 1957 and first produced in 1958), The Dumb Waiter (1957), The Homecoming (1964), and Betrayal (1978).
-The Homecoming may have garnered a Tony Award for Best Play in 1967, but his career certainly wasn't an immediate success.
-His most well-known play, The Birthday Party, initially didn't fare well when it debuted in London in 1958, despite having been widely successful in Cambridge, Oxford and Wolverhampton.
-The play was, perhaps, just not ready for London audiences, despite one favourable review from Harold Hobson, which came too late to save the production.
-However, the review may have saved Pinter's career.
-The Birthday Party has been revived countless times and most recently ran at the Harold Pinter Theatre this year.
+Though The Homecoming won a Tony Award in 1967, Pinter’s early career was far from smooth.
+His best-known play, The Birthday Party, flopped in its 1958 London debut despite earlier regional success.
+A late but positive review by Harold Hobson may have salvaged Pinter’s future.
+The play has since been revived many times, most recently at the Harold Pinter Theatre

-From 1968 to 1982, Pinter wrote many theatre pieces that were dubbed “memory plays” because they explored the “quicksand-like” characteristics of memory.
-They involve storylines in which the lead character narrates the events of the play that derive from the character’s memory.
-They also can be defined as plays where memory functions as a weapon.
+From 1968 to 1982, Pinter wrote “memory plays” featuring lead characters who narrate events drawn from memory, often using memory as a weapon.
 Select memory plays of his include Landscape (1968), Silence (1969), No Man’s Land (1975), and A Kind of Alaska (1982).
 His memory plays Betrayal (1978) and Old Times (1971) are significant pieces because they feature more than one character reciting past events from their own perspective, thereby creating a cloud of uncertainty as to whose side of the story represents the truth.

 In 1979, Pinter voted for Margaret Thatcher’s conservative government as a protest vote in response to the National Theatre that was breathing down his neck and actively monitoring the production he was directing.
 Pinter later admitted that it was one of the most regretful acts of his life.